Lights Out Cleveland

 Cleveland Museum of Natural History – CMNH has been instrumental in helping to get a Lights Out program established in Cleveland.
 The Museum houses birds that were killed during migration in their scientific collection.

-Lake Erie Nature & Science Center – LENSC has been the major catalyst in the volunteer monitoring program.
+Lake Erie Nature & Science Center – The Center has been the major catalyst in the volunteer monitoring program.
 All injured birds are taken to the center for rehabilitation and release into the wild.
-The Lake Erie Nature & Science Center successfully released over 100 birds during spring 2017 alone.
+The Lake Erie Nature & Science Center successfully released over 700 birds during 2017 alone.

-Cleveland Metroparks – Metroparks of Cleveland help to organize volunteers for the monitoring effort in downtown Cleveland.
-Visit their website to find out how you can become an official metroparks volunteer!
+Cleveland Metroparks – Metroparks of Cleveland help to recruit volunteers for the monitoring effort in downtown Cleveland.

 Akron Zoo – While we work to expand Lights Out through the Akron area, the Akron Zoo has been a major supporter of the Lights Out Cleveland initiative.